 Failure to provide the required information about your mobility device's battery may result in the battery being denied transportation by WestJet.
 Please review and have your owner's manual ready when you contact us to identify the type of battery used and the proper stowage method to ensure safe transport.

-Of the three current types of mobility device batteries: spillable, non-spillable and lithium, WestJet accepts mobility devices that are powered by spillable and non-spillable batteries, however some conditions apply.
+WestJet accepts mobility devices that are powered by spillable, non-spillable, and lithium batteries, however some conditions apply.
 You must disclose to WestJet if your mobility device is powered by a lithium battery.
-Certain, lithium batteries cannot be carried in the cabin or in checked baggage.
 Amendments may be made to WestJet guidelines and procedures as lithium batteries become more common.
 We suggest you check back from time to time for changes.

 Please note: Batteries are classified as dangerous goods; restrictions apply and approval is required for these items as they require additional safety-related handling and packaging.
-Spare batteries are not accepted for transport at this time.
+Spare batteries are accepted for transport, provided that they meet acceptance criteria.
 All airlines maintain individual criteria for battery acceptance; if you are travelling with WestJet and/or another airline, please confirm the acceptance policy for each airline on your itinerary.

-WestJet will accept those mobility devices with non-spillable batteries where the battery is encased and attached to the base of mobility device as long as you or your attendant are able to disconnect the battery and/or confirm that there will not be any accidental activation of the battery during transport.
-If you are not able to disconnect the battery you should be prepared to provide verbal instruction and the original manufacturer's manual, as well as any disassembly instructions you may have related to any modifications made to your mobility device.
+WestJet will accept those mobility devices with non-spillable batteries where the battery is encased and attached to the base of mobility device as long as you or your attendant are able to deactivate or disconnect the battery and/or confirm that there will not be any accidental activation of the battery during transport.
+If you are not able to deactivate or disconnect the battery, you should be prepared to provide verbal instruction and the original manufacturer's manual, as well as any disassembly instructions you may have related to any modifications made to your mobility device.
+If a battery cannot be deactivated or disconnected, it will be denied transportation.

 Our restricted items table has detailed information on battery acceptance and packing, or you can call us at 1-888-937-8538 for more information.